clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

-seed's entries, so its result keeps key presence but drops value facts, and a dynamic assoc key does the same for earlier pairs while later known pairs re-establish them. assoc'd entries keep their source positions for diagnostics. when-first binds an element, not the init, so it gets no tag.
+seed's entries, so its result keeps key presence but drops value facts, and a dynamic assoc key does the same for earlier pairs while later known pairs re-establish them. assoc'd entries keep their source positions for diagnostics.
+A value-type finding uses an entry's own coordinates only when they lie within the argument's span: a directly passed literal points at the offending value, while an entry resolved through a fn's return carries the producer's coordinates, possibly in another file, so it reports at the argument and names the key in the message. when-first binds an element, not the init, so it gets no tag.
 A qualified `:keys` entry matches its `:or` default by local binding name.
 A nil-testing conditional-let strips nil from the binding's eager tag, and a provably nil init leaves the dead body unchecked, the dead-body warning